jeffsecor/InsightFaces/FacialInsight.md

 The general plan is:
 1. Scrape image files and project text from the webpage
-2. Build database architecture for images with corresponding text
-3. Identify classes/groups/types of projects
+2. Identify classes/groups/types of projects
-4. Learn facial recognition packages and identify facial characteristics
+3. Learn facial recognition packages and identify facial characteristics
-5. Look at correlations of selected facial features to projects
+4. Look at correlations of selected facial features to projects

 ## 1. Scraping images and corresponding project text
 As one would expect from a data science fellowship program, the Insight website is well written and the page source is dense and complex, but easy(ish) to navigate.
 To start, we will pull the webpage using beautiful soup